IoTPlay/docker-iotplay-standards/README/READ10-nodered_Projects.md

 #### Assumptions

 Several assumptions have been used for this readme:
-- You have got Projects up and running, see instructions on [NodeRed docs](https://nodered.org/docs/user-guide/projects/)
+- You have got Projects up and running, see instructions on [Node-RED docs](https://nodered.org/docs/user-guide/projects/)

 ## Steps to configure ...

-#### Step 1:  Create NodeRed keys for remote repos
+#### Step 1:  Create Node-RED keys for remote repos

-If you use Docker to start the NodeRed flows - already got Projects working, start it now, and access the admin client.
+If you use Docker to start the Node-RED flows - already got Projects working, start it now, and access the admin client.
-Setup a remote repo key in NodeRed:
+Setup a remote repo key in Node-RED:
 - From menu option:
   `Project Settings > Settings > add remote`
   'Allows you to create secure connections to remote git repositories.'